ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

           ]
    }
 ~~~~~~~~~~~
-{: #fig-example-AS-to-C-anchor_cnf title="Example of Access Token Response with an access token bound to an asymmetric key, using the parameter \"anchor_cnf\""}
+{: #fig-example-AS-to-C-anchor_cnf title="Example of Access Token Response with an access token bound to an asymmetric key, using the parameter \"anchor_cnf\"."}

 # Updated Requirements on Profiles # {#sec-updated-requirements}